 The city also features two hospitals and more than 120 places of worship, along with home prices that averaged $115,000 in 2013.
 For any seniors interested in spending their golden years in retirement communities, Heritage House Retirement Center and Belmont Gardens Personal Care Home both offer a variety of assisted living floor plans, and the staffs monitor activities to ensure that the residents remain healthy and safe.

 “For recreation in Vicksburg, one of the most popular settings for retirees to congregate is the Southern Cultural Heritage Center, a campus of five historic buildings that offers art programs, concerts, lectures, book signings and genealogy workshops,” says Annette Kirklin, past director of the Southern Cultural Heritage Center and current executive director of the Vicksburg Convention Center.
 “Not all communities have a cultural arts center, but Vicksburg has an excellent one that people of all ages can enjoy.”

 Retirees who like to fish can catch bass, crappie and catfish on the Mississippi River as well as 18 other lakes and rivers in the vicinity, plus Vicksburg has attractions such as four casinos, two golf courses, annual Spring and Fall Pilgrimage home tours and the Vicksburg National Military Park, where 17,000 Union soldiers are buried.

-“Also available to retirees is a low-cost program at Hinds Community College called Creative Learning in Retirement, specifically developed for retirees interested in both educational and social opportunities,” Kirklin says.
+“Also available to retirees is a low-cost program at Hinds Community College called the Institute for Lifelong Learning, specifically developed for retirees interested in both educational and social opportunities,” Kirklin says.
 “It’s for active men and women ages 50 and up who want to explore new learning experiences and form new friendships.”

 Retirement programs offered at Hinds Community College include arts and crafts, cooking classes, computer training, fitness sessions, field trips, movie outings and game playing.